 Oedipus assumes she’s ashamed of his low birth (since as an infant he was found in some rather raggedy swaddling clothes) and vows to set things right.

 Oedipus questions the old shepherd.
 Like Teiresias, this guy refuses to speak.
 Oedipus has his servants twist the old man’s arms to try to force him to talk.

 The man folds like a bad poker hand, revealing that Jocasta was the mother of the child that he discovered and gave to the messenger.
-Jocasta wanted the child taken away because it had been prophesized that the boy would kill his father and sleep with his mother.
+Jocasta wanted the child taken away because it had been prophesied that the boy would kill his father and sleep with his mother.

-FINALLY, Oedipus pieces things together and realizes that Jocasta is his mother.
+Finally Oedipus pieces things together and realizes that Jocasta is his mother.
 As predicted by the prophecy, he has slept with his mother and killed his father.